TarsCloud/K8STARS/README.md

 -Notify is used to send management commands.
 The common commands are: tars.setloglevel/tars . pprof, etc

 ## Basic services
-Tars related basic services provide rich service governance functions.
-Please refer to [baseserver] (. / baseserver) for deployment.
+TARS related basic services provide rich service governance functions.
+Please refer to [baseserver] (./baseserver) for deployment.